-2. The unprecedented takeover of New College of Florida and the imposition at that institution of an aggressively ideological and politically motivated agenda, marked by improper denials of tenure and a faculty member's dismissal without due process, stands as one of the most egregious and extensive violations of AAUP principles and standards at a single institution in recent memory.
-Taken as a whole, those actions, we believe, merit condemnation.

-3. In the broader State University System of Florida, shared governance stands in mortal danger principally because of legislative and governing board interference in fundamental matters of curricula and faculty status, including tenure, that should properly be under the purview of the faculty, but also because of the complicity of many administrators with this interference or their unwillingness to speak out against it.

-4. As the AAUP stated in its 1994 statement On the Relationship of Faculty Governance to Academic Freedom, "Sound governance practice and the exercise of academic freedom are closely connected, arguably inextricably linked.
+- 1. Academic freedom, tenure, and shared governance in Florida's public colleges and universities currently face a politically and ideologically driven assault unparalleled in US history, which, if sustained, threatens the very survival of meaningful higher education in the state, with dire implications for the entire country. - 2.
+The unprecedented takeover of New College of Florida and the imposition at that institution of an aggressively ideological and politically motivated agenda, marked by improper denials of tenure and a faculty member's nonreappointment without due process, stands as one of the most egregious and extensive violations of AAUP principles and standards at a single institution in recent memory.
+Taken as a whole, those actions, we believe, merit condemnation. - 3.
+In the broader State University System of Florida, shared governance stands in mortal danger principally because of legislative and governing board interference in fundamental matters of curricula and faculty status, including tenure, that should properly be under the purview of the faculty, but also because of the complicity of many administrators with this interference or their unwillingness to speak out against it. - 4.
+As the AAUP observed in its 1994 statement On the Relationship of Faculty Governance to Academic Freedom, "Sound governance practice and the exercise of academic freedom are closely connected, arguably inextricably linked.
 While no governance system can serve to guarantee that academic freedom will always prevail, an inadequate governance system-one in which the faculty is not accorded primacy in academic matters-compromises the conditions in which academic freedom is likely to thrive."
 Hence, academic freedom in the state university system is also threatened, even if, outside of New College, serious violations have yet to emerge and full implementation of laws interfering with the faculty's freedom to teach has so far been stalled by judicial review.

-5. The state government's assault on diversity, equity, and inclusion initiatives and on "woke" disciplines reflects not only a blatant disregard for academic standards of governance and academic freedom but also a discriminatory and biased assault on the rights of racial and sexual minorities.
+5. The state government's assault on diversity, equity, and inclusion initiatives and on "woke" disciplines reflects not only a blatant disregard for academic standards of governance and academic freedom but also a discriminatory and biased assault on the rights of racial minorities and LGBTQ communities.
 It represents a throwback to Florida's darker past that must be repudiated.

 During the dozens of interviews conducted by the special committee with faculty members across Florida, two sentiments came up frequently: the reality in Florida is "Orwellian," and Florida is the "canary in a coal mine."
 Indeed, the threat from authoritarian politicians who use phrases like "Stop WOKE," "DEI bureaucracy," and "indoctrination" to limit academic freedom while imposing their worldview upon institutions of higher education cannot be overstated.
-Neither can the threat of Floridastyle legislation spreading across the country.
+Neither can the threat of Florida-style legislation spreading across the country.

 We have already witnessed the proliferation of anti-DEI measures similar to those adopted in Florida in several states.
 In fact, legislators in nearly half the states in the country are currently proposing or have proposed anti-DEI bills.
-Several such bills have become law, including in North Dakota,
+Several such bills have become law, including in North Dakota, North Carolina, South Dakota, Tennessee, and Texas.
+Similar bills have been introduced in Ohio and South Carolina.
+According to UCLA's CRT Forward project, a total of 229 "local, state, and federal government entities across the United States have introduced 750 anti-Critical Race Theory bills, resolutions, executive orders, opinion letters, statements, and other measures."109